 Ajay Sharma, Regional Head of Trade and Receivables Finance, HSBC

 Carsten Hess, Vice President & Head of Corporate Public Policy, Asia Pacific, Eastern Europe, Middle East and Africa, DHL

-A range of sponsorship opportunities are available for both the conference and the gala dinner.
+A range of sponsorship opportunities are available for both the conference.
 Please contact Charlie Humphreys, Director of Corporate Affairs, at email@example.com or on +4420 7307 5452 to find out more.